Editor’s note: This article was originally published in February 2015 and has been updated to reflect current practices.

 3. Design for synergy.

 Determine how the components of a blended strategy will fit together as a whole.
 Link the learning experiences from each component of the blend to each other so they work to reinforce and augment each other.
 Think in terms of weaving a tapestry.
+Check out Insights for Designing Blended Learning (listen or read the transcript).

-4. Consider learner preferences and use cases.
+4. Consider learner preferences and context.

 5. Design from scratch rather than redesign an existing course or curriculum.